 Most importantly, don't reveal your online user ID and password to anyone.
 Your user ID and password help protect the privacy of your online information.
 It's a good idea to change your password periodically.

-Don't leave your computer unattended if you are in the middle of an Online Banking session.
+Don't leave your computer unattended if you are in the middle of a session.

-Once you have finished your Online Banking session, always sign off before visiting other sites on the Internet.
+Once you have finished your session, always sign off before visiting other sites on the Internet.

-If anyone else is likely to use your computer, clear your browser cache or turn off your browser and re-start it in order to eliminate copies of Web pages that have been stored on your hard drive.
-How you clear your cache will depend on the browser and version you have.
+If anyone else is likely to use your computer, clear your browser cache or turn off your browser and re-start it to eliminate copies of Web pages stored on your hard drive.
+How you clear your cache will depend on your browser and version.
 This function is generally found in the browser's preferences menu.

-Bank of Oklahoma recommends that you use a browser with 128-bit encryption.
+Bank of Oklahoma recommends using a browser with 128-bit encryption.